AchimTack/anaconda_customizations/README.md

 # anaconda_styles
-some custom css styles for jupyter notebooks
+Some custom css styles for jupyter notebooks.

+To be placed under:
+C:\Users\USER\.jupyter\custom